 - E. If an organization (management organization), including but not limited to: 1) a management company, 2) an educational service provider, or 3) a parent organization, will be managing or providing significant services to the School, the contract for services between the management organization and the Governing Board shall be provided to the Sponsor and attached as an appendix to this Charter.
 Any contract between the management organization and the School must ensure that: - Members of the Governing Board or their spouses will not be employees of the management organization, nor should they be compensated for their service on the Board or selected to serve on the Board by the management organization. - 2.
 The Governing Board retains the right to hire an independent attorney, accountant, and audit firm representing and working for, or on behalf of, the School.
 Notwithstanding, the Governing Board and the management organization may contract for such services as determined by the management agreement and as otherwise allowed by law.
 The Governing Board shall use an audit firm that is independent from the management organization for the purposes of completing the annual financial audit required under section 218.39, Florida Statutes. - 3.
 The contract will clearly define each party's rights and responsibilities including specific services provided by the management organization and the fees for those services and specifies reasonable and feasible terms under which either party may terminate the contract.
-The School will annually review the Affiliate Agreement and will negotiate any changes to the Affiliate Agreement that the Board believes are in the best interest of the School.
-Disagreement over terms and conditions of the Affiliate Agreement, the fees charged or services provided therein, shall not in and of itself, be grounds for removal of a Governing Board member by a parent organization that serves as a management organization to the School.
 The contracts must provide that the management company/education service provider must comply with the School's charter contract with the Sponsor.
-Additionally, all management company/education service provider contracts with charter schools shall contain clearly defined performance indicators for evaluating the management company/education service provider, initial contract execution date.
+Additionally, all management company/education service provider shall contain clearly defined performance indicators for evaluating the management company/education service provider, initial contract execution date.

 - 4. All public funds paid to the School will be paid to, and controlled by, the Governing Board, which in turn will pay the management organization for successful provision of services.
 All equipment and furnishings that are purchased with public funds will be the property of the School, not the management organization and any fund balance remaining at the end of each fiscal year will belong to the School, not the management organization. - 5.
 All loans from the management organization to the School, such as facility loans or loans for cash flow, will be appropriately documented and will be repaid at a rate no high than market rates at the time of the loan. - 6.
 A copy of any material changes to the contract between the management organization and the Governing Board shall be submitted to the Sponsor within five (5) days of execution.
 The Sponsor shall have thirty (30) days to review the material changes.
-If the changes violate the terms of this Contract or applicable

-- law, the Sponsor shall provide written notice to the School which shall include a description of the violations.
+If the changes violate the terms of this Contract or applicable law, the Sponsor shall provide written notice to the School which shall include a description of the violations.
 The School may address the concerns or initiate the dispute resolution process included in this Charter. - 7.
 The management organization will perform its duties in compliance with this Charter.
-Any default or breach of the terms of the Contract by the management company shall constitute a default or breach under the terms of the Contract between the School and Sponsor. - F. Any default or breach of the terms of this Charter by the management company shall constitute a default or breach under the terms of this Charter by the School unless the School cures such breach after written notice.
+Any default or breach of the terms of the Contract by the management company shall constitute a default or breach under the terms of the Contract between the School and Sponsor.

+F. Any default or breach of the terms of this Charter by the management company shall constitute a default or breach under the terms of this Charter by the School unless the School cures such breach after written notice.